Isabella-Mitchell/lonely-house/README.md

 # Future Features

 ## User Experience Features

 ### Datepicker

-#### Users would be able to book their Check In date on an exisiting Check Out date.
+#### Users would be able to book their Check In date on an existing Check Out date.

 * The datepicker and booking logic means that a Check out date is not reflected as a night on the datepicker, while the Check In date counts as a night.
-This is ok if users book consectutive dates, as the later booking can check-in on the same day that the intial booking's check out date.
+This is ok if users book consecutive dates, as the later booking can check-in on the same day that the initial booking's check out date.
 E.g. 5th-7th June and 7th-9th June.
 However if the trips are not booked consecutively, the later booking cannot select the initial booking's Check-in date.
 E.g. 7th-9th June means that 5th-7th of June cannot be booked, instead they could book 4th-6th June.

 * A future feature would be a more complex datpicker that allows this.